Mário Jorge (football manager)

 Mário Jorge dos Santos Silva (born 10 February 1978), known as Mário Jorge, is a Brazilian football coach and former futsal coach.
-He is the current manager of Saudi Arabia national under-17 team.

 Career

 Mário Jorge began his career as a futsal coach of Helênico Atlético Clube in 1997.
 He left the club in December 2010, and became a coach of Madureira's futsal team; prior to that, in the previous August, he also began working as a scout at Audax Rio.

 Mário Jorge was also a coach of Audax's under-15 football squad while working as a futsal coach of Clube Bradesco.
 On 15 January 2015, he became the new head coach of the under-15 squad of Vasco da Gama.

 On 20 April 2016, Mário Jorge left Vasco to take over the under-13 team of Flamengo.
 He subsequently worked in the club's under-14, under-15, under-17 and under-20 squads before taking over the first team for the opening match of the 2023 season, a 1–0 Campeonato Carioca win over former club Audax, as the under-20 squad was utilized.

 Mário Jorge was back in charge of Fla during a 1–1 draw against Bangu on 24 January 2023, as the first team was resting for the 2023 Supercopa do Brasil.
 After returning to the under-20s, he became an interim head coach of the club on 11 April, after Vítor Pereira was sacked.

 Mário Jorge was ahead of Flamengo on two occasions: a 2–0 loss to Maringá and a 3–0 win over Coritiba before returning to the under-20 team after the appointment of Jorge Sampaoli.
 He again became an interim on 28 September 2023, after Sampaoli was dismissed.

+On 7 June 2024, Mário Jorge left Flamengo to take over the Saudi Arabia national under-17 team.
+After qualifying the side to the 2025 FIFA U-17 World Cup, he returned to his home country after being named head coach of the under-20 team of Internacional on 25 August of that year.

+On 28 April 2026, Mário Jorge was named head coach of Série C side Volta Redonda.
+He was dismissed on 10 August, after only three wins in 15 matches.